Back to blog

 Email optimization

 Email is the volume channel.
-You can reach more prospects per day via email than any other channel.
-The optimization focus should be on:
+You can reach more prospects per day here than anywhere else.
+Focus on:

-For the best email tools to execute this, see our cold email software comparison.
+For tools to execute this, see our cold email software comparison.

 LinkedIn optimization

-LinkedIn is the relationship channel.
-Lower volume but higher reply rates when executed well.
-Key optimizations:
+LinkedIn is the relationship channel: lower volume, higher reply rates when done well.
+Key moves:

-- Profile optimization: Your profile is the landing page.
+• Profile first: your profile is the landing page.
 Professional photo, clear headline, relevant content.

-- Content engagement: Like and comment on prospect content before reaching out.
-Warm the relationship.
+• Content engagement: like and comment on prospect content before reaching out.

-See our guide on LinkedIn outreach automation for platform-specific strategies, and our comparison of cold email vs LinkedIn for when each channel works best.
+See our guide on LinkedIn outreach automation for platform-specific strategy, and our cold email vs LinkedIn breakdown for when each channel wins.

 Multichannel coordination